plyn85/bookmarks-app/README.md

 ## Design

-The design for this website was done using bootstrap for layout and although I started out with blue and yellow as my primary colors of choice the developer tools told this was not a good choice as there was a contrast completely different using just to colors which I got from this [Hook agency](https://hookagency.com/website-color-schemes/]) website.
+- Layout - The design for this website was done using bootstrap for layout.
+- Colors -  although I started out with blue and yellow as my primary colors of choice the developer tools told this was not a good choice.
+There was a contrast warning.
+This lead me to go for something completely different using two colors which I got from this [Hook agency](https://hookagency.com/website-color-schemes/]) website.
 At the time of writing this it was number two on the list on the home page which contains website color palette Ideas.
 The colors used where  <mark> #fceed1</mark> which Is listed as a very light shade of yellow but Is referred to as tan on the  [Hook egency](https://hookagency.com/website-color-schemes/]) website and <mark>#7d3cff</mark>  which Is described as a very light shade of purplish blue.
 I felt the two complement each other well and the developer contrast tools were happy!

+- Fonts - The fonts used where taken from google fonts.I used mainly Oswald for larger texts an barlow semi condescended for smaller text I like this combination and i think it goes well together